 - Boker Arborito = high quality, made in Argentina, has a tree logo

 - Boker Plus = medium quality, made in China, Taiwan, or the USA; no tree logo

 - Boker Magnum = lower quality, made in China; no tree brand

 There is a vast amount of pocket knives to choose from with Boker.
 Because they are such a large brand, they can price their products affordably and still deliver good quality.

 Check out: Muela GL-104 folding hunting knife with 3 3/4” blade and coral pakkawood handle

-Muela is a Spanish company which makes affordable, quality blades.
-The designs on these knives are very beautiful.
+Muela is a Spanish company that makes affordable, quality blades.
+The designs on these knives are stunning.
 The handles are often ornamented by horn or designer wood.
 I own one of their fixed blade knives and am very happy with it!
 They mostly do fixed blades but do have a few folder knife options.

 15. Morakniv Knives